Impossible Foods CEO Pat Brown says VCs need to ask harder scientific questions

 I’m talking to these guys saying, ‘Ask me a hard scientific question.
 Dig dig dig!’
 It doesn’t happen.

 Sometimes, some of the VC firms we work with will ask me to take a look at a company.
-But it doesn’t really matter what I say because sometimes I’ll say if I were you I’d just flush my money down the toilet because it is faster and easier.
+But it doesn’t really matter what I say because sometimes I’ll say, ‘If I were you I’d just flush my money down the toilet because it is faster and easier.’
 But it doesn’t matter!
 They’ll do the deal.

 TC: Would it help for venture firms to have scientists in-house?

 PB: Yes!
 It certainly would.
-Not only that but to listen to them and to really look critically — sometimes it’s just like “do the math!”
+Not only that but to listen to them and to really look critically — sometimes it’s just like, do the math!

 Anyway, and I’m not being ironic here, I also think one of the great things about the venture world is that people will make wild bets on things that they see as highly risky, like a science-based product they haven’t done diligence on, but it has the potential for a huge payoff.

 We would have never gotten any money if that wasn’t true.
 We have raised more than $200 million and have amazingly great investors.
 We don’t let anyone invest.
 We are very psyched about who they are.
 They have to understand this.
 And if they are looking for a quick exit, look elsewhere.
 We’ve told them we are not going to be acquired.
-Forget about that!
+Forget about that.

 The market we are going after is a $1.5 trillion global market based entirely on a prehistoric technology that hasn’t improved materially in a million years.
 So that’s like a no-brainer in a certain sense from a financial standpoint.
 But we look for people who see the financial gain and really believe in our mission.